 - Viewfinder has micro prism, fresnel and ground glass viewer

-- Manual is here
+- Manual is available on-line here